OSINThk/shortage-tracker/README.md

 This is a list of many of the remaining steps to get this application into a shippable state:

 ### MVP
+- [ ] Scope results on Report#index page to "just things which I may edit."
-- [ ] Report new/edit: populate coordinates via location services or map selection.
+- [ ] Report#new/Report#edit: populate coordinates via location services or map selection.
 - [ ] Report Product Details
   - [ ] Ensure non-duplicate Product IDs per report.
   - [ ] Selection of product instead of ID entry.
-- [ ] Make it possible to click through the application.
 - [ ] Implement user to role association.
 - [ ] Implement authentication for each route.
 - [ ] Implement root/bootstrapping user.